 Even original equipment hoses sometimes give problems.
 This is common on Ford and some Mazda vehicles.
-The hose chosen is not adequate for the task and after miles of use it will collapse.
-When this occurs, flow to pcv valve system stops and the hole in the supply hose may create a vacuum leak.
-Inspect all hoses in the PCV system and replace any that appear soft, swollen or collapsed.
+The hose chosen is not adequate for the task and after miles of use, it will collapse.
+When this occurs, flow to the PCV valve system stops and the hole in the supply hose may create a vacuum leak.
+Inspect all hoses in the PCV system and replace any that appear soft, swollen, or collapsed.

 Failure and testing of the PCV valve

 As the PCV valve ages, several things may happen.
 Gunk and sludge can cause the valve to stick in the open position.
 Eventually, will produce an engine vacuum leak and might result in a misfire at idle.
-Too much air flow causes the engine to lean out, possibly setting a check engine light.
-Excess flow could also draw oil from the engine, causing oil consumption.
+Too much airflow causes the engine to lean out, possibly setting a check engine light.
+The excess flow could also draw oil from the engine, causing oil consumption.

 The rattle test give an indication but is not conclusive

 Because PCV valves fail in different ways, no test will show all the possible problems.
 For instance, the old test of shaking the valve and listening for a rattle is only partially helpful.
 No rattle may show a stuck valve, on many designs, but the valve could rattle freely and still be bad.
 Use Best Practices and change the valve.
 This little cheap part, if not changed in time, will cost thousands of dollars in engine repairs if not changed at the recommended interval.

 Fresh oil in the PCV hose suggests a problem